usdot-fhwa-stol/carma-platform/Contributing.md

 #### Make Changes Locally
 **Do the work, write good commit messages.**
+* When you have finished making your changes, you'll need to push up your changes to your fork so we can grab them.
+With them all committed, push them: This pushes everything in that branch up.
+Then you can go back to your forked branch and issue a pull request from there.

 ### Submitting Changes
 * A Pull Request is the way to notify the project maintainers that you have some work that they should review and add to the project.